 A few blocks from The Bund is Nanjing Road.
 It’s a whole street of shopping malls which carry a lot of international brands.
 I actually enjoyed walking through the whole street and I especially love the lights at night.

-We actually found this restaurant which served crawfish and seafood.
-I actually loved it there but it was a tad bit spicy for me.
+We found this restaurant which served crawfish and seafood.
+I loved it there but it was a tad bit spicy for me.
 My mom enjoyed it very much though.

 We ended our trip with a super delayed flight to Manila because of weather conditions which resulted in us missing our connecting flight to Cebu.
 It was quite stressful but after almost 24 hours of waiting and traveling, we finally arrived back in Cebu.
-Good thing there’s now a China Eastern Airlines flight which flies from Cebu to Shanghai direct.
+Good thing there’s now some direct flights from Cebu to Shanghai through China Eastern Airlines and Cebu Pacific.
 I really wish it was already offered when we went to China!

 For tips on how you can apply for a China Tourist Visa in Cebu, just click here! 🙂